MAT 321 - PS5¶

 x = 0.1

-# Compare to built in method
+# Compare to built in method.
+Should be close to machine epsilon ~1e-15

 print('error :', np.abs(np.polynomial.chebyshev.chebval(x, c) - clenshaw(c, x)))